 From a young age, boys come across statements like, “Be a Boy!”, “Real Men Don’t Cry”, “Boys Don’t Play with Dolls”, etc. They are taught that crying is a sign of weakness and that they should be tough and unemotional.
 These gender stereotypes have created a culture where men are expected to be dominant and aggressive, while any display of vulnerability is seen as a sign of weakness.

 This toxic culture has had a profound impact on men’s health, leading to high rates of cancer, lifestyle diseases, depression, anxiety, and suicide cases.
-Men are often reluctant to go to doctor and get proper treatment due to the fear of being seen as weak.
-According to a new national survey by Cleveland Clinic, around 77% of men would rather go shopping with their wife or significant other than go to the doctor.
+Men are often reluctant to go to the doctor and get proper treatment due to the fear of being seen as weak.
+According to a new national survey by Cleveland Clinic, around 77% of men would rather go shopping with their wives or significant others than go to the doctor.
 Also, the survey revealed the fact that 72% of men would rather do household chores, like cleaning the bathroom or mowing the lawn, than go to the doctor.

 Hence, the movement called ‘Movember’ was initiated to encourage men to speak up about their health issues, share their experiences, and seek appropriate cancer treatment.